Gender in Bugis society: Calalai

-The calalai are assigned female at birth but take on the roles of heterosexual men.
+The calalai, are assigned female at birth but take on the roles of heterosexual men.
+Etymologically, calalai means 'false man'.
 They present themselves as men, hold masculine jobs and typically live with female partners to adopt children.
 Although they typically dress masculinely, many calalai include distinct indicators of a unique calalai identity in their style and do not dress entirely like oroané, such as by wearing an earring only in the right ear (compared to the left ear for oroané and both ears for makkunrai).
 The calalai are often expected to exhibit a mixture of feminine and masculine virtues, such as devotion and bravery, respectively.
 Similarly, calalai can perform both masculine and feminine behaviors, and there is a certain degree of fluidity in this expression depending on the occasion.

-There is a considerably small number of calalai even compared to the bissu and the calabai because many are disincentivized from identifying as calalai.
+There is a considerably small number of calalai, even compared to the bissu and the calabai because many are disincentivized from identifying as calalai.
 There is generally a higher level of discrimination towards people assigned female at birth who forego becoming mothers and wives, and they are often stereotyped as lazy.
 Much of their work is also out of public view, such as in agriculture, compared to calabai who are often seen working as cooks, hairdressers and wedding planners, and these contrasts may contribute to this stereotype.
+In contrast to the calabai, who generally are more visible, many calalai who can pass as male are secretive about their biological sex.